 Our ongoing and planned clinical studies have been impacted by COVID-19.
 Our SARA-INT trial in sarcopenia has been impacted by the emergence of COVID-19 and subsequent lockdowns in Belgium and several American states (California and New York in particular).
 In light of the various measures adopted by governments and health authorities to restrict movement and protect the safety of patients, we have had to adapt our SARA-INT protocol in order to ensure the continuity of the trial, in particular by closing all on-site activities, organizing patient follow-up to take place at home, and expanding the treatment from six to nine months for some patients.
 Despite these interruptions of inoffice study visits and other disruptions that were imposed due to the COVID-19 pandemic, we were able to retain most of the study participants.
 The last patient completed his final on-treatment visit in December 2020.
+Despite the impediments, a total of 196 participants completed the SARA-INT study.
 Currently, we are conducting final assessment on the last patients in this clinical trial.
 We expect to announce top-line results during the second quarter of 2021.